-When purchasing property, there are particular steps to be followed, documents obtained and consultations that must take place:
+As part of the land transfer title process when purchasing property, there are processes to be followed, documents obtained and consultations that must be undertaken.

 The buyer verifies the title with the Land Office and checks for potential liens (debt) and/or other encumbrances.
 S/he must obtain a copy of the original title to verify the seller is the rightful owner.
 This is also verified with the land office to ensure there are no encumbrances for that property.

 Estimated time: 10 days (simultaneous to steps 2 and 3)